usmanmughal11/i2c-library/docs/tutorials/integrating-with-rails.md

 # Integrating with Rails

-This page explains how to integrate Shoelace with a Rails app.
+This page explains how to integrate i2c-Library with a Rails app.

 ?> This is a community-maintained document.
 Please [ask the community](/resources/community) if you have questions about this integration.
 You can also [suggest improvements](https://github.com/shoelace-style/shoelace/blob/next/docs/tutorials/integrating-with-rails.md) to make it better.